mudassarbhinder/android-proxy/README.md

 # Mobile Proxy

-Use your android smartphone as proxy and serve with your mobile ip address
+Use your android smartphone as proxy and serve with your mobile ip address.